moonbuggy/orange-pi-zero-alpine/README.md

 The serial console runs at 115,200 baud (8N1).

 ### USB
-The USB 2.0 port detects USB flash drives, I've not yet tested it beyond that.
+The USB 2.0 port detects and can read/write USB flash drives, I've not yet tested it beyond that.

 ### Everything Else
 Untested. `dmesg` will have a few complaints about various bits and pieces of hardware.